-Dog shedding hair is never a pleasant experience.
+A Dog shedding short hair is never a pleasant experience.
 Your house will be full of hair which can be embarrassing.
 Furthermore, if you suffer from allergies, then a dog shedding will be even worse for you.
-However, you can do something to stop your dog from shedding, especially short hairs.
+However, you can do something to stop your dog from shedding, especially short hair.

 In fact, we can say that dogs with short hair tend to shed more than those with long hair.
 This is because they will need to grow thick hair for winter, and also grow back the summer fur.
 During these periods, your dog may shed his hair more than usual and it is only natural.